-Samira Gutoc is a Maranao who resides in Marawi, a city beside Lanao lake in Lanao Del Sur Province, Philippines.
+Samira Gutoc is a Maranao who resides in Marawi, a city located on the norther shore of Lanao lake in Lanao Del Sur Province, Philippines.
 She is married to Engr.
 Abdul Maomit Tomawis and thus her complete name is Samira Gutoc-Tomawis.
 The couple has been blessed with a son.

 Samira Gutoc studied at the University of the Philippines-Diliman where she acquired a degree in Communications.
 She also holds a Master in International Studies degree from the same university.
 Later, she studied law at the Arellano University School of Law in Manila.
 Subsequently, she attended a fellowship program at the Oxford Center for Islamic Studies.

 * Director – Marawi Resort Hotel, Inc. in Marawi City.